LengSainoy/Homeworks/src/main/java/lectures/Methods.md

 ```

 ## Document the method
-it optional to explain what the method
+it optional to explain what the method does. (usually the method name should explain it)
+but if you need to add a document / note to your method. you can do so by using jsdoc